srijan213/to-do-list/README.md

 # to-do-list

-To Do List with CRUD
+To Do List with CRUD (Local Storage)